|Nutritional Guidelines (per serving)|

-- Preheat the oven to 350 F. Lightly grease an 9" cake pan with oil or dairy-free cooking spray and set aside.
+Preheat the oven to 350 F. Lightly grease an 9-inch cake pan with oil or dairy-free cooking spray and set aside.

-- Spread the mixture into the prepared pan and bake for 35-40 minutes, or until lightly golden brown.
+Spread the mixture into the prepared pan and bake for 35 to 40 minutes, or until lightly golden brown.
 Allow the oatmeal to cool in the pan for a few minutes, then cut into 8 pieces and serve with almond milk or soy milk.

 (This recipe is suitable for dairy-free, egg free, and vegan diets, but as with any recipe intended for persons with allergies or dietary restrictions, make sure to read all nutritional labels carefully to make sure that there are no hidden dairy-derived ingredients or gluten, egg, or wheat ingredients, if these apply to you.)